Constructing a Confidence Interval In Exercises 31 and 32, use th... | Channels for Pearson+

 Textbook Question

-Constructing a Confidence Interval In Exercises 31 and 32, use the data set to (b) find the sample standard deviation
+Constructing a Confidence Interval In Exercises 31 and 32, use the data set to (a) find the sample mean

 [APPLET] Earnings The annual earnings (in dollars) of 32 randomly selected intermediate level life insurance underwriters (Adapted from Salary.com)